Canon 80D vs Nikon D3400

-The Canon EOS 80D and the Nikon D3400 are two digital cameras that were officially introduced, respectively, in February 2016 and August 2016.
+The Canon EOS 80D and the Nikon D3400 are two digital cameras that were announced, respectively, in February 2016 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is notably smaller (17 percent) than the Canon 80D.
 Moreover, the D3400 is substantially lighter (39 percent) than the 80D.
 It is worth mentioning in this context that the 80D is splash and dust resistant, while the D3400 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (80D) and the Nikon Lens Catalog (D3400).

 Concerning battery life, the 80D gets 960 shots out of its LP-E6N battery, while the D3400 can take 1200 images on a single charge of its EN-EL14a power pack.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |2.||Nikon D3400||124 mm||98 mm||76 mm||445 g||1200||n||Aug 2016||499||ebay.com|